 In order to market and sell our drugs in the European Union and many other jurisdictions, we and our current or future collaborators must obtain separate marketing approvals and comply with numerous and varying regulatory requirements.
 The approval procedure varies among countries and can involve additional testing.
 The time required to obtain approval may differ substantially from that required to obtain FDA approval.
 The marketing approval process outside of the U.S. generally includes all of the risks associated with obtaining FDA approval.
 In addition, in many countries outside of the U.S., it is required that the drug be approved for reimbursement before the drug can be approved for sale in that country.
 We and our collaborators may not obtain approvals from regulatory authorities outside of the U.S. on a timely basis, if at all.
-Approval by the FDA does not ensure approval by regulatory authorities in other countries or jurisdictions, and approval by one regulatory authority outside of the U.S. does not ensure approval by regulatory authorities in other countries or jurisdictions or by the FDA.
+Approval by the FDA does not ensure approval by regulatory authorities in other countries or jurisdictions or by the FDA.
 However, a failure or delay in obtaining regulatory approval in one country may have a negative effect on the regulatory process in other countries.
 We may not be able to file for marketing approvals and may not receive necessary approvals to commercialize our products in any market.

 Additionally, in June 2016, the electorate in the United Kingdom, or UK, voted in favor of leaving the European Union, commonly referred to as Brexit.
 Following protracted negotiations, the UK left the European Union on January 31, 2020.
 Under the withdrawal agreement, there is a transitional period until December 31, 2020 (extendable up to two years).
 Discussions between the UK and the European Union have so far mainly focused on finalizing withdrawal issues and transition agreements but have been extremely difficult to date.
 To date, only an outline of a trade agreement has been reached.
 Much remains open but the Prime Minister has indicated that the UK will not seek to extend the transitional period beyond the end of 2020.
 If no trade agreement has been reached before the end of the transitional period, there may be significant market and economic disruption.
-The Prime Minister has also indicated that the UK will not accept high regulatory alignment with the EU.